gaehlerm/SoftwareEngineering/README.md

         return f"The boat is {self.COLOR}, {self.LENGTH} meters long and weighs {self.WEIGHT}."

 class Boat:
+    # The __init__ function should be refactored and not take that many arguments.
+    # But that's a different story.
     def __init__(self, engine, price, color, weight, length): self._engine = engine
         self.PRICE = price